-Financial assets including an interest in an equity-accounted investee, are assessed at each reporting date to determine whether there is objective evidence of impairment.
+Financial assets including an interest in investment in associates and joint ventures, are assessed at each reporting date to determine whether there is objective evidence of impairment.

 Objective evidence that financial assets are impaired includes:

 - default or delinquency by a debtor; - restructuring of an amount due to the Group on terms that the Group would not consider otherwise; - indications that a debtor or issuer will enter bankruptcy; - adverse changes in the payment status of borrowers or issuers; - the disappearance of an active market for a security because of financial difficulties; or - observable data indicating that there is a measurable decrease in the expected cash flows from a group of financial assets.